There are few experiences in life that are so transforming … to the progress and refinement of our society as a liberal education.

 The Blount Scholars Program (formerly the Blount Undergraduate Initiative) was established in 1999 with an endowment of seven million dollars provided by Alabama industrialist and former U.S. Postmaster General Winton Blount, his wife Carolyn, and the Blount Foundation.
-The Dean of The University of Alabama’s College Arts and Sciences at that time, James Yarbrough, worked with these benefactors to develop his vision of a living-learning community designed to integrate academic and social life in order to foster critical thinkers committed to the betterment of society.
+The Blount Scholars Program was the creation of Winton Blount and James Yarbrough.
 The program was created to provide the academic and social experience of a small, residential, liberal arts honors college in the heart of a comprehensive research university.
-As the Blounts’ and Yarbrough’s remarks indicate, all agreed upon the importance of the liberal arts to career preparation and civic life.

 “A liberal arts education enlightens.
 It teaches us how to think, how to learn, and how to explore new areas of knowledge.
 It opens our minds to new ideas.
 It informs and inspires us with the timeless ideals that have shaped our civilization.
 Knowledge enables us to discover new capacities within ourselves and to use those capacities for good purposes.
 There are few experiences in life that are so transforming and lasting or so beneficial to the progress and refinement of our society as a liberal education.

 “That is why we founded and established the Blount Scholars Program.
 It embraces the proposition that a nation advances and grows by providing opportunities not to some of its people, but to all of them; that the best of higher education is not the province of the elite, but should be open to anyone with the ability and determination to obtain it.
 Our aim is to provide you with an exemplary liberal arts education so that in the years to come you may become more useful citizens and contribute to the improvement of your families, communities, and professions, and to the larger society.